waggle-sensor/summer2022/pritchard/WiseNetCamera/README.md

 # Command #
 ffplay rtsp://username:password@10.31.81.10/recording/20220728083000/play.smp
 # Note #
 This command works on firmware version 2.10.02_20220401_R615 on a Model XNV-8080R Hanhwa security camera.
+In this particular case our security camera is constantly overwriting previous footage so as to allow it to always store the most recent footage.
+If implemented in the field this could lead to a need to eventually replace the SD cards within deployed nodes.